-The Americans with Disabilities Act (ADA) ensures access to components within a building are equal for people with disabilities.
-The ADA Standards establish design requirements for the construction and alteration of facilities subject to the law.
+The Americans with Disabilities Act (ADA) ensures that access to components within a building is equal for people with disabilities.
+They enable this by establishing design requirements for the construction and alteration of facilities subject to the law.

-Of course, these laws also have an impact on how digital signage can be installed in public spaces.
-Installations may include touchscreen kiosks, screen enclosures, and video walls, just to name a few.
+This includes installations of floor-standing touchscreen kiosks, screen enclosures, video walls, the mounting system used, just to name a few.
 These types of digital signs must adhere to the proposed guidelines for ADA compliance.

-It also makes good business sense that a digital signage message is accessible to all potential audiences it may reach so that your messages are received clearly and effectively.
+It also makes good business sense that the digital signage message is accessible to all potential audiences to increase reach and impact.

-To help you determine if your signs are ADA compliant, check out these simple tips:
+To help you make your digital signage ADA compliant, follow these 3 simple tips:

 According to ADA compliance standards, any screen enclosure or wall mounted digital signs must not stick out more than 4 inches from a wall.
-Additionally, enclosures and displays must be installed at a minimum of 27-inches off the ground and a maximum of 80-inches.
+Additionally, enclosures and displays must be installed at the correct height.
+That is, at a minimum of 27-inches off the ground and a maximum of 80-inches.

 This rule specifically serves people who require wheelchairs or other devices to assist movement.
-By adhering to these standards, your displays with not interfere with people’s movements around the display and you can ensure maximum safety.
+By adhering to these standards, your displays with not interfere with people’s movements and you can ensure maximum safety.

 Content is also an essential part of this equation.
-Don’t spread out touch content too widely on a display — instead, keep things simple and within reach so everyone can enjoy and make use of it.
+Don’t spread out touch content too much on a display — instead, keep things simple and within reach so everyone can make use of it and receive the message.

-The US Census Bureau tells us that nearly 40 million Americans have some sort of physical disability or handicap.
+According to the US Census Bureau, there are nearly 40 million Americans with some sort of physical disability or handicap.
 Too often, spaces are not designed with this significant portion of the population in mind.